 Exercise 2. is a polynomial of power in

-The verbal description shows that contains the product of diagonal elements which, in turn, contains the power Because of the crossing-out procedure, other products will contain powers of lower than and there is no way the power can be cancelled out.
+The verbal description given above shows that contains the product of diagonal elements which, in turn, contains the power Because of the crossing-out procedure, other products will contain powers of lower than , and there is no way the power could be cancelled out.
 Besides, may contain only non-negative integer powers of not exceeding This proves the statement.

 Exercise 3.
 In any matrix has at least one eigenvector.